Frequently Asked Questions

 Will Art & Music be part of this?

 Yes.
-All elementary music, physical education, and art courses will have targets, scales & students will be able to set goals in each class based on the proficiency scales.
+All music, physical education, and art courses will have targets, scales & students will be able to set goals in each class based on the proficiency scales.

 Will students have GPA’s in MS & HS?